 - United Kingdom

-There are also three current applications for membership from Somaliland, South Sudan and Suriname.
+The Commonwealth remains an attractive association for many countries, with current applications for membership from regions like Somaliland, South Sudan, and Suriname.